Tax planning and compliance for investors

 There's no special form to use in making the election.
 You simply put the appropriate information on a piece of paper and send copies to the right people.
-The paper should say "Section 83b Election" at the top and begin with the words, "The taxpayer hereby elects under Section 83b as follows."
-Then provide the following information:
+Although there is no required form, it probably makes sense to follow the format of the sample election published by the IRS.

 The key point about filing the election has already been mentioned: it has to be made within 30 days after you receive the property.
 If you don't act within that time you're out of luck.
 Here's what you need to do:

 Change in rules: Taxpayers were previously required to attach a copy of the election to their income tax returns.
 For transfers on or after January 1, 2015 this is no longer necessary.

 |That Thing Rich People Do||The fastest, easiest way to learn the principles of investing.|